upreader/webapp/README.md

 9. Copy the mysql driver from the resin/lib project folder to Resin/lib
 9. Edit the Eclipse server launch configuration and add "-server app-0" to the startup arguments
 11. Start the server instance from eclipse
 12. Goto phpMyAdmin and create insert a user in table "users" with values (admin, admin@upreader.local, f218d707844d5011b1e5c2b57dee4d0b, basic).
-The id ise set on auto_increment so it will be added automatically on commit.
+The id is set on auto_increment so it will be added automatically on commit.
 11. Goto http://localhost:8080/upreader and login with admin/asdqwe123

 Automatic building and packaging using Maven will be added later on.